trizen/trizen/README.md

-    --devel         : update devel packages during -Su --show-ood      : show out-of-date flagged packages during -Su --noconfirm     : do not ask for any confirmation --skipinteg     : when using makepkg, skip the checksum --stats         : show some info about the installed packages --update-config : update configuration file before exit --clone-dir=s   : directory where to clone and build packages
+    --devel         : update devel packages during -Su --show-ood      : show out-of-date flagged packages during -Su --noconfirm     : do not ask for any confirmation --force         : pass the --force option to pacman --skipinteg     : pass the --skipinteg option to makepkg --stats         : show some info about the installed packages --update-config : update configuration file before exit --clone-dir=s   : directory where to clone and build packages